International Men's Health Week: Men's Health Week

 The governors of the states and territories in the USA have adopted the week, as have the mayors of many of the major cities.
-The proclamations are display on the Men's Health Week website.
+The proclamations are display on the Men's Health Month / Men's Health Week website.
 Typical Men's Health Week events include educational lectures by sports figures, free health screenings, health fairs, and seminars.
 Men's Health Week events are planned so that they are easily attended even by men with a full work schedule.
 Things to do can be found on the official Men's Health Month website.
 Although not officially recognized by Congress, men's health activists observe Men's Health Month throughout June.

 Internationalization

 Men's Health Week expanded to an international level when representatives from six men's health organizations around the world met at the 2nd World Congress on Men's Health in Vienna, Austria in 2002 and resolved to work together to launch International Men's Health Week (IMHW).
 The aim of IMHW is slightly wider than its domestic equivalent, aiming to increase awareness of general male health issues and to encourage inter- and intra-national institutions to provide better care for health issues affecting men around the world.
 Some affiliates of IMHW include Men's Health Forum in England and Wales, The Men's Health Forum Scotland (MHFS), Men's Health Network (USA and other countries), Australasian Men's Health Forum and Men's Health Society of BC, in British Columbia, Rotary International, and the San Maarten Public Health Department in the Netherlands Antilles.